redhat-manufacturing/device-edge-workshops/provisioner/README.md

 ### Extra-Vars File

 Most variables are re-used between workshops, however sometimes there are unique variables.
-Copy the example extra-vars file for your desired workshop from `provisioner/example-extra-vars/$(workshop_var).yml` to the root of the project and modify according.
+Copy the example extra-vars file for your desired workshop from `provisioner/example-extra-vars/$(workshop_var).yml` to the root of the project and modify accordingly.

 ## Running the Provisioner